 - Equips the reader with catalysis knowledge for practical applications

-- Discusses physical and electrochemical properties of graphene
+- Discusses the physical and electrochemical properties of graphene

 - Provides the most important applications of graphene in electrochemical systems